 • Plastic, graduated slats come in a lovely array of colors (one color per thickness) and I like them because I can always find them on my messy bench.
 And the thicker ones can double as a ruler in a pinch.
 Plastic slats are also easier to clean when switching from silver to base clay.
 If you were using playing cards, I'd advise to have one set for all silver clays and another for all base clays.

 The larger (in diameter) the roller, the smoother the surface of the clay.
 Try it to see.
-Roll out some clay (or cookie dough) with a round pencil (not the octagonal yellow ones) or thin pipe and you'll see ripples forming.
-Now use a jar of some kind, and you'll notice that the clay surface looks a lot smoother.
+Roll out some clay (or cookie dough) with a round pencil or thin pipe and you'll see ripples forming.
+Now use a much larger jar, and you'll notice that the clay surface looks a lot smoother.

 • PVC is the metal clay industry's standard.
 Clay tends not to stick to it, and you can get remnants in any diameter at the hardware store.
-Markings printed on the pipe list the inner diameter, since that's what the plumbers care about most.
+Markings printed on the pipe list the inner diameter (that's what the plumbers care about most).
 We care about the outer diameter, so we have to do a little measuring.
 I like to use a 2" pipe in my studio, but travel with a 3/4" one.
 Be sure you scrub all the manufacturing residue off the pipe before you use it with metal clay.
-I suggest a 6-7" length so you can roll a slab of clay as long or wide you like.
+I suggest a 6-7" length so you can roll a slab of clay as long or as wide you like.

 • A flat sheet of acrylic will create a coil/snake shape!
-The round roller made a flat shape, so it seems natural that the opposite is also true.
+The round roller made a flat shape, so it makes sense that the opposite is also true.
 I've seen a lot of different kind of flat rollers offered.
 Some with handles, some short, some opaque.
-I like a clear, 6"x 2.5", about 1/8th inch thick piece of lucite/acrylic.
+I like a clear, 6"x 2.5", about 1/4" inch thick piece of lucite/acrylic.
 Sometimes I like to roll really long coils and the shorter rectangles just don't cut the mustard for me.
-I have mine custom cut at a local lucite supplier, but you could probably find a remnant in the dumpster or in the back of the hardware store. (or you could just use a CD case)
+I have mine custom cut at a local lucite supplier, but you could probably find a remnant in the dumpster or in the back of the hardware store. (or you could just use a CD case).

 Clay sticks.
 The remedy to this phenomenon is lubricant.
 Just a thin film of it!
 You're not buttering the turkey, or lubing up your car.
 There are a number of commercial preparations that have been produced and are for sale on many metal clay sites, but the originals are still a really good option.